silvafj/BBK-MSCCS-2017-19/README.md

 ============================

 -   To give you experience with sets.
 -   To get you started with "arrays" (lists, and lists of lists) and nested loops.
--   [To enforce the idea of unit testing.]{style="font-size: 1rem;"}\
+-   To enforce the idea of unit testing.

 General idea of the assignment:
 ===============================

 In **Sudoku**, you are given a 9x9 grid, divided into nine 3x3 "boxes," as shown on below.
 Each box has nine "cells," and some of these cells have digits in them  (but most are blank).

 The puzzle is to fill in the rest of the grid so that every row, every column, and every 3x3 box contains the digits 1 through 9.